TH3BAT/Blockchaininfo/ROADMAP.md

 ---

+### **6. Custom RPC Endpoints**

+- **Description**: Enable users to specify custom RPC endpoints and credentials for use with multiple Bitcoin nodes or other blockchain networks.
+- **Planned Features**:
+  - Configurable through `config.toml` or environment variables.
+  - Ability to switch between multiple nodes dynamically.

+---

 ### **Contributing**

 We welcome contributions!
 If you have ideas or want to help with implementation, please check out our contribution guidelines.